Codecademy/gamut/README.md

 Your PR Title should follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) Format.

 Because we use squash merges through the Github UI, you'll need to format your PR title to match these guidelines.
+Your individual commits will affect the `alpha` version number, but not the final version once you merge to master.

 This Title format will be linted in the `probot/conventional-pr-title` status check and prevent merging if you do not follow the correct format.